Skip links

 in Tags

 The Sun’s core compresses and heats up to 100 million degrees.
-The heat expands into the outer layers, transforming it into a bloated red giant 250 times larger and 2,700 times brighter than today.
-The Earth reaches the solar atmosphere and soon the friction makes it fall onto the Sun, literally “cremating” it.
+The heat expands to the outer layers, transforming it into a bloated red giant 250 times larger and 2,700 times brighter than today.
+The Earth reaches the solar atmosphere, and soon the friction causes it to fall onto the Sun, literally “cremating” it.
 The end of planet Earth.

 in 5.1 billion years